Martelly96/Some-Nucamp-stuff/README.md

-Some small lessons while in Nucamp most of which is just fundamental python stuff
+Some small lessons while in Nucamp fundamental python stuff